quishqa/PyChEmiss/README.md

 It's important to first install `esmpy` to avoid [this issue](https://github.com/JiaweiZhuang/xESMF/issues/47#issuecomment-593322288).

-Or, you can install the packages located in `requirements.txt` by:
+Or, after adding `conda-forge` channel, you can install the packages located in `requirements.txt` by typing:

 ```
 conda install --yes --file requirements.txt